jacquessham/SalesAnalytics/USRetail_v2/ModelTraining/Readme.md

 # Model Training
 Similar to the Model Training phase in Part 2, we will explore which algorithm to be used in the prediction model with different standards to prevent high bias of the prediction model.
-In this phase, we are also going to build a dashboard to visualizate the prediction made from the models trained with the selected algorithms.
+In this phase, we are also going to build a dashboard to visualize the prediction made from the models trained with the selected algorithms.

 ## Goal
 Our goal is to build a sales predictive model to replace the prediction model in Part 2.
 The predictive model should be able to capture trend and seasonality patterns, and be useful for forecasting future sales.